streamrail/aop/README.md

 ```

 functionName: holds the name of the function which causes this decoration to run, in our case Add.

-ReturnValue: is nil for OnEntry 'events', within OnReturn 'event' it will hold the return value of the caller
+ReturnValue: is nil for OnEntry 'event', within OnReturn 'event' it will hold the return value of the callee

-Parameters: holds the parameters of the caller
+Parameters: holds the parameters which the callee has been called with.

-You may alter both Parameters and ReturnValue, please note, setting ReturnValue to a none nil value will cause the caller (in this example Add) to return that value immediately without executing.
+You may alter both Parameters and ReturnValue, please note setting ReturnValue to a none nil value will cause the callee (in this example Add) to return that value immediately without executing.

 Calling